 These are all legal and hobbyists and commercial aircraft.

-I mean, it's insulting to the American public that, anybody in government would put out a press release saying that all these are are legally operated aircraft.
+I mean, it's insulting to the American public that anybody in government would put out a press release saying that all these are legally operated aircraft.

-If that's a if that was the case they certainly wouldn't be shutting down military bases um because of it because these are these are drones that are or whatever they are these vehicles are are illegally uh encroaching into into restricted US airspace.
+If that was the case, they certainly wouldn't be shutting down military bases because of it, because these are drones that are, or whatever they are, these vehicles, are illegally encroaching into restricted U.S. airspace.

 I don't understand.

-I don't know I know the people in Congress that I speak to and even in the new administration support a a counter drone capability.
+I know the people in Congress that I speak to and even in the new administration support a counter-drone capability.

-It's long coming look there's been investigations by the FBI going back 20 years where terrorists were planning to use remote controlled airplanes um strapped with explosives and fly them into the White House.
+Look, there's been investigations by the FBI going back 20 years where terrorists were planning to use remote-controlled airplanes strapped with explosives and fly them into the White House.

 And here we are still in the same boat.